umbraco/UmbracoDocs/Development-Guidelines/Coding-Standards/js-guidelines.md

 ## Singleton classes

-Sometimes it's useful to have a class that can only be instantiated once and shared, rather than have multiple unsynchronized instances floating around.
+Sometimes it's useful to have a class that can only be instantiated once and shared, rather than have multiple unsynchronised instances floating around.
 In those circumstances a Singleton pattern should be used.

 Define a singleton class: